JacobLeonLyerla/Computer-Architecture-One/LS8-SPEC.md

    handler is looked up from the interrupt vector table.
 7. Set the PC is set to the handler address.

-While an interrupt is being serviced (between the handler being called and the `IRET`), further interrupts are disabled.
+While an interrupt is being serviced (between the handler being jmped and the `IRET`), further interrupts are disabled.

 See `IRET`, below, for returning from an interrupt.